hitchtest/hitch/docs/faq/what_does_the_init_script_do.rst

 During the course of running the tests, the test may attempt to use sudo to install necessary packages.
 It will always print the exact command it is trying to run (e.g. sudo apt-get install xvfb).
-If you run this command in another terminal, it won't complain.

 If the packages are already installed, hitch will not attempt to install them.

 See also: